Archive for the ‘Twitter’ Category

 I read Chris’s stuff for inspiration for when someone has hurt my feelings, for when I need to learn.
 Chris is a “giver” in the “UBER” category.
 Not all of us, (which includes me) can do what he does…but we can try.
 And in the long run, it does pay off, I truly believe that.

 So the next time you are checking out someone’s Facebook page, leave a note.
-If you use Twitter, retweet someone’s brilliance of find one of your own.
+If you use Twitter, retweet someone’s brilliance or find one of your own.
 Look around you and see what you can share with the world.

 PS.
 I got this photo from this blog, you may find it as amusing as I did!